nevenaBlagoeva/newsfeed/README.md

 - Uses **OpenAI API** for semantic classification.
 - Example: recognizes *“Teams service disruption”* as an outage.
 - Deterministic mode (`temperature=0`) and caching ensure stable results.
-- Disabled by default due to cost/latency, but included as an **experimental enhancement**.
+- Disabled by default due to cost/latency and time limitations to deploy properly in AWS, but included as an **experimental enhancement**.

 ## 🔹 Testing Strategy